Kamp Krusty

-"Kamp Krusty" is the fourth season premiere of the American animated television series The Simpsons, and the 60th episode overall.
-It originally aired on Fox in the United States on September 24, 1992.
+"Kamp Krusty" is the fourth season premiere of the American animated television series The Simpsons.
+The 60th episode overall, it originally aired on the Fox Network in the United States on September 24, 1992.
+It was written by David M. Stern, and directed by Mark Kirkland.

 In the episode, the children of Springfield attend Kamp Krusty, a summer camp named after Krusty the Clown.
 The camp is extremely unpleasant, leading to the campers rebelling against the camp director.
 Meanwhile, with the kids away, Homer and Marge enjoy more time together, and Homer becomes physically and emotionally healthier.

-The episode was written by David M. Stern and directed by Mark Kirkland.
+Both the writers and animators were excited to work on the episode, with the latter having experience with summer camps, and wanted to work to portray them correctly.
+Although it never came to fruition, it was suggested that the plot for "Kamp Krusty" could be an outline for a possible The Simpsons film, but the episode itself barely fit its own runtime minimum.
+Retrospectively, the episode received generally positive reviews from critics.
 A direct sequel episode, "Kamp Krustier", aired as part of the series' twenty-eighth season, on March 5, 2017.